bitfwdcommunity/Blockathon/README.md

 👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽
 Now that you have planned all the pre-requisites of the Blockathon, now it's time to start marketing the event.
 The aim of marketing the event is to get as many people to come 'hack' and be a part of the Blockchain community.
 However, if there are particular groups you would like to have attend (developers or industry experts), you will want to think about where best to reach out to them to be sure they know about the event.

-## Website/ Landing Page
+## Landing Page

-A website / landing page allows you to visually board and design all the necessary information for your Blockathon.
+A landing page allows you to visually board and design all the necessary information for your Blockathon.
 It will list all the details you have organised before the event.

 This can be done by creating a github README.md file or a website / landing page.
 Websites and landing pages can easily be made through services such as Wordpress, Wix, SquareSpace, Unboucne or you can code it yourself 💻